owengaspard/reddit-bot-docs/running-the-bot.md

 Somethings to keep in mind are that the background video (parkour one) is a hour long clip, please do not delete this.
 The bot essentially picks two random points in the clip that is 60 seconds long and pastes it in as the background of the video.&#x20;

-Once your video is processed, you should be able to view it!&#x20;
+Once your video is processed, you should be able to view it!&#x20; To view it check out [this page](viewing-the-video.md)